Ermenfrid Penitential: Similar sources

-To the clergy of Volturno.[1]
+"To the clergy of Volturno.
 We urge with paternal charity that those who are determined to set out for Spain think with maximum care about what they, divinely inspired, have decided to carry out.
 Let a measure of penance be imposed on each and every one of them who shall confess, according to the quality of his sins, to his bishop or spiritual father, so that the devil may not accuse them of impenitence.
-We, accompanying [them] with prayer, by the authority of the holy apostles Peter and Paul, [thereby] lift their penance and give them remission of sins.
+We, accompanying [them] with prayer, by the authority of the holy apostles Peter and Paul, [thereby] lift their penance and give them remission of sins."

 The Letter appears to decree that the very act of arduous armed struggle would itself become the penitential sacrifice, and thus means of penitential behavior as described in the Ermenfrid Penitential would not be necessary.
-This theory would be a powerful one in the Crusades whereby divine devotion would militarize large swathes of Europe into battle.
+This theory was a powerful one in the Crusades whereby divine devotion militarized large swathes of Europe into battle.

-Crucially this source addresses the fighting between two different religions: Christianity and Islam, whilst slaughter of Christian peoples by others of the same faith was clearly more problematic, as attested by the penitential ordinance of 1070.
+Crucially, this source addresses the fighting between two different religions: Christianity and Islam.
+Slaughter of Christian peoples by fellow Christians, was clearly more problematic, as attested by the penitential ordinance of 1070.

 Context

 At William's request, Pope Alexander sent his three legates: Ermenfrid, Peter and John to England with the task of reforming the English clergy.
 Despite this, the decree precedes the Gregorian Reform movement of Pope Gregory VII and his papal curia and the seismic debates that followed regarding plurality as well as other supposed ills and corruption of the Church.
 It sets the precedent of ecclesiastical intervention into State affairs, later to be disputed in the Investiture Controversy.

 The Norman Conquest had been fought under the Papal Banner of Pope Alexander II, giving William legitimacy in his invasion.
 In addition to this, William claimed that he had a legitimate claim to the English throne, professing that Edward the Confessor had appointed William as his heir, but had been betrayed by Harold Godwinson.
-There was no system of primogeniture in royal dynasties at this time and thus there were often several claimants to the throne.
+There was no system of primogeniture in royal dynasties at this time, and thus there were often several claimants to the throne.

-Language and Style
+Language and style

 The source is written in the imperative.
 It clearly lays out the requirements for every soldier who harmed or killed in battle and the penance owed to the sin committed.
 The three time periods into which the source is categorised creates the impression of, ‘circumstantial reliability.’

 The ordinance reflects the stern discipline that William himself subjected to his forces and with the added, ‘zeal for disciplinary legislation,’ which was reflective of the Anglo-Saxon Church at this time.